 - Treats diarrhoea

 Rich Fruit Are Hard To Resist

 In summary, the four different fruit described above NONI, AMLA, DURIAN & MANGOSTEEN are rich in antioxidants and help fight free radicals and delay ageing.
 They are all abundant in vitamins and minerals and can improve your quality of life by keeping healthy, sleeping better and also reduce extra fat.

-The only drawback is that these exotic fruit are not readily available in most countries and so we cannot easily obtain them and gain from the numerous health benefits.
+The only drawback is that these exotic fruits are not readily available in most countries and so we cannot easily obtain them and gain from the numerous health benefits.

 Are you lucky enough to have them available in your area?
-Tell me how you like these exotic fruit if you have tasted any.
+Tell me how you like these exotic fruits if you have tasted any.